scafi/scafi.github.io/index.md

 Steps

-* Add the dependency to scafi in your project (e.g., via sbt)
+* Add the dependency to scafi in your project, e.g., via sbt

 {% highlight scala %}